Unpredictable energy markets – or just the turn of the architect

 Then he asked what the purpose of the Oracle itself would then be and he gets “To unbalance it”.

-Let me be clear up one thing right away so we start on the right foot.
+Let me clear up one thing right away so we start on the right foot.
 I hate the terms Sellers’ Market or Buyers’ Market as there can only be a market.
-As no one can own it, it’s no one’s market, to begin with and if scarcity is the defining term, there is not much of a market at all but rather competition for the attention of the overlord.
+As no one can own it, it’s no one’s market, to begin with, and if scarcity is the defining term, there is not much of a market at all but rather competition for the attention of the overlord.
 Let me direct my attention to that issue in another post.

-Spot prices in Asia and in Europe give us a good feeling of what the end of the Sellers domination of the LNG world looks like.
+Spot prices in Asia and Europe give us a good feeling of what the end of the Seller’s domination of the LNG world looks like.
 For the first time in years, some European terminals get actual LNG flushing through their systems.
 Some of them for the first time on a pretty consistent basis.

 In 2013 I had predicted in a post on this very blog, that this would happen.
 Was it hard to predict?
 Not at all.

-Everything that goes up comes down after some time in the thin air.
+Everything that goes up comes down after some time in thin air.
 That’s one of the eternal laws of business.
 We just like to forget them when the spoils are so sweet.

-Markets abhor high prices and just because 50 USD oil might not cover the cost stack of some ridiculously expensive project, this does not mean that this is actually a really low price.
+Markets abhor high prices and just because 50 USD oil might not cover the cost stack of some ridiculously expensive project, this does not mean that this is a really low price.
 For some, it might be too low for comfort, but for many on the buying side, it might still be too high for comfort.

 We all assume that the fall in prices has bottomed out and from now on all trends are upwards.
 How do I know that?
 Look at the positions and projects some companies pursue and you know that current LNG price levels can impossibly carry them.